-Almost all Irish law courses allow students the option of taking a year’s professional placement at a firm, while overseas study is also available.
-Students can also choose to combine Law with another subject such as business, politics or journalism.
-All LLB programmes at Irish universities are formally accredited by the Law Society of Ireland.
+Almost all Irish law courses allow students to take a year’s professional placement at a firm, while overseas study is also available.
+Students can also choose to combine Law with another subject, such as business, politics or journalism.
+The Law Society of Ireland formally accredits all LLB programmes at Irish universities.

-A Law degree will open up many different career options, not only in the legal profession.
-In addition to traditional roles such as solicitors and barristers, Law graduates can use their qualification to find positions in journalism, business, criminology and even opt for a Masters in Law.
+After completing a law undergraduate degree in Ireland, graduates have various career options.
+In addition to traditional roles such as solicitors and barristers, law graduates can use their qualifications to find positions in journalism, business, and criminology and even opt for a Master's in Law.

 SI-Ireland specialises in selecting the right Irish university for international students by reviewing your academic background, discussing your career goals and helping you apply.
 Our application services can help you achieve your dream of studying in Ireland.